shap-po/obsidian-party/README.md

 Also, you'd better to not spam particles, because it can cause performance issues.

 # Examples
+## Checkbox effects
+1. Open plugin settings
+2. Select effect type
+3. Enjoy!
 ## Simple confetti button
 ```html
 <button class="confetti">Click me!</button>
 ```
+<button class="confetti">Click me!</button>
+(This is just a showcase of a button, it actually doesn't do anything)
 ## DataView JS support
 ````
 ```dataviewjs